Best headphones for sleeping Buyer's Guide: Welcome to What Hi-Fi?'s round-up of the best headphone for sleeping you can buy in 2021.

 A good night's sleep is vital for staying healthy.
-While a comfy bed and good "sleep hygiene" are both very important factors, a decent pair of headphones can help too.
-As well as lulling you with soothing tunes or a podcast to clear your head, they can also help block out the noise outside your window.
+While a comfy bed and good "sleep hygiene" are both important factors, a decent pair of headphones can help too.
+As well as lulling you with soothing tunes or a podcast to clear your head, the best headphones for sleeping can also help block out the noise outside your window.

 So what should you look for in a decent pair of sleep headphones?
 Obviously comfort is key.
 You're not going to drift off to the land of nod if your ears are in agony.
 If you want in-ears you'll need a decent seal from the ear tips but you'll also want earpieces that don't protrude too far that could get caught on your pillow or hurt your ears.
 If it's an over-ear pair you're going for, make sure their ear cups are nicely cushioned and not too bulky.